napari/napari.github.io/fundamentals/shapes.md

 ![image]({{ '/assets/tutorials/3D_paths.png' | relative_url }})

-Right now it is not possible to display 3D cuboids or 3D spheroids, but will be supporting those options soon.
+Right now, it is not possible to display 3D cuboids or 3D spheroids, but will be supporting those options soon.

 ## pan and zoom mode

 The default mode of the shapes layer is to support panning and zooming, as in the image layer.
-This mode is represent by the magnifying glass in the layers control panel, and while it is selected editing the layer is not possible.
+This mode is represented by the magnifying glass in the layers control panel, and while it is selected editing the layer is not possible.
 Continue reading to learn how to use some of the editing modes.
 You can always return to pan and zoom mode by pressing the `Z` key